swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 practical efficient implementation.

 Imagine that we to ensure a vector contains only numbers.
-Fortunately there are only two ways to get an updated vector, `conj` and `assoc`.
+Fortunately there are only two ways to get an updated vector in Clojure, `conj` and `assoc`.
 So given an existing vector we simply need to `specify` new implementations of the `ICollection` and `IVector` protocols.
 The only other protocols we care about are those involved in iteration -